TrenchBoot/documentation/documentation/Architecture.md

 # TrenchBoot Security Engine

-At the heart of the TrencBoot Loader is the TrenchBoot Security Engine.
+At the heart of the TrenchBoot Loader is the TrenchBoot Security Engine.
 The Security Engine is responsible for processing any evidence collected by the BITs, collect new evidence as needed, evaluate all evidence according to security policy, and execute appropriate enforcement actions.
 The components